darmankhan/Fireworks/README.txt

 This program creates an animated Fireworks display and was a project in the CSC171 course at the University of Rochester.
-Collaboraotrs: Bahawar Dhillon(Net ID: bdhillon), Darman Khan  (Net ID: dkhan2)
+Collaborators: Bahawar Dhillon(Net ID: bdhillon), Darman Khan  (Net ID: dkhan2)

 User's Guide: Enter an angle, speed and time delay for the firework and select a color and type from the dropdown menus.
 Click "launch" to launch the projectile.